kilodelta8/plantmonitor/README.md

-# College Project: Automated Plant Waterer and Monitor (Arduino & Raspberry Pi)
+# Automated Plant Waterer and Monitor (Arduino & Raspberry Pi)

 This document outlines the construction, component list, and deployment instructions for the Automated Plant Waterer and Monitor system, which uses an **Arduino Uno** for sensor reading and pump control, and a **Raspberry Pi 3 B+** running a **Flask web server** for monitoring, scheduling, and weather-based automation.